HalfElfAlistair/DandD_character_creator/README.md

 ## Acknowledgments

 ### D&D Players Handbook
-As well as providing the information needed to build this project, I'll also be using excerpts from the handbook for feature descriptions etc.
+As well as providing the information needed to build this project, I've also used excerpts from the handbook for feature descriptions etc.

 ### Jamie Barnet
 A very good friend who actually got me the Players Handbook and has been learning to code at a similar time as me.